 Finally, thanks to the existence of Java Virtual Machine (JVM) all applications written in Java are supported by almost all existing platforms including Mac OS, Unix, and Windows.
 It can run on any device with modern processors.
 One of JVM’s upside is the ability to ‘jungle’ various threads.
 JVM is optimized to be used on huge multi-core machines so far managing hundreds of them at once.
 Just because of this, other programming languages, cross compilers, and emulators have appeared there.
 This programming language supports lots of hardware devices and even smaller segments can implement it into their business processes.

-Many retailers, insurance companies, banks, manufacturers use Java for their app development.
+Many retailers, insurance companies, fintech companies and banks, manufacturers use Java for their business app development.
 It is a handy language for both web and mobile application development as the Android platform is driven by Java.
-Actually, such well-known and highly-used websites like Google, Facebook, Amazon, Twitter, and others use Java as one of the back-end (server-side) languages.
+Actually, such well-known and highly-used websites like Google, Facebook, Amazon, Twitter, Netflix, Tinder, Google Earth, Uber and others use Java as one of the back-end (server-side) languages.

 While many other technologies are emerging around us, Java stays strong.
-If you are looking for a Java development company to create a feature-rich application get in touch with us – we have been working with Java for more than 20 years and will be glad to provide you with a competitive edge.
+If you are looking for enterprise software development services and a team of experienced Java developers will be glad to provide you with a competitive edge.